rkunwar/cypress_template/README.md

 cypress run --spec .\cypress\integration\commbank\api_specs.js

 # Known Problems
-There could be issues while running the tests in Firebox Browser with version < 80.
+There could be issues while running the tests in Firefox Browser with version < 80.
 This is because of the slowness of the Firefox browser to do the Garbage Collection cleanup between the tests.
 To mitigate i have disabled the GC Collection on Global Cypress Configs and my tests were running on Firefox Browser version 81.